carls113/RCAC-temp-hpc-exchange/docs/source/week4/files2.rst

    ...

 In the example above, the options to the `htar` program are similar to the `tar` program.
-Execpt, we don't need to compress it using `gzip` (with the `z` flag).
+Except, we don't need to compress it using `gzip` (with the `z` flag).